alessandroperales74/apc_power_platform/README.md

 Hi, everyone!

-Here I'm adding some projects I did using Power Platform as solutioning.
-You may find some solutions for any problems you could find developing some flow or app
+Here, I'm sharing some projects I've worked on using Power Platform as solutions.
+You might find some useful ideas for any challenges you encounter while developing flows or apps.

 # Projects